JadeChan03/rag-qa-fullstack/README.md

    ```

 3. **Set the Python Version Using pyenv**
-   If you use `pyenv` to manage Python versions, you can set the local Python version for the project.
+   <br>If you use `pyenv` to manage Python versions, you can set the local Python version for the project.

    1. Install Python 3.10.0 (if not already installed):